-- (D) If the data broker accesses the DROP for the first time in April, the access fee is \$4,950.00 plus a 2.99% associated third party fee for processing electronic payments. - (E) If the data broker accesses the DROP for the first time in May, the access fee is \$4,400.00 plus a 2.99% associated third party fee for processing electronic payments. - (F) If the data broker accesses the DROP for the first time in June, the access fee is \$3,850.00 plus a 2.99% associated third party fee for processing electronic payments. - (G) If the data broker accesses the DROP for the first time in July, the access fee is \$3,300.00 plus a 2.99% associated third party fee for processing electronic payments. - (H) If the data broker accesses the DROP for the first time in August, the access fee is \$2,750.00 plus a 2.99% associated third party fee for processing electronic payments. - (I) If the data broker accesses the DROP for the first time in September, the access fee is \$2,200.00 plus a 2.99% associated third party fees for processing electronic payments. - (J) If the data broker accesses the DROP for the first time in October, the access fee is \$1,650.00 plus a 2.99% associated third party fee for processing electronic payments. - (K) If the data broker accesses the DROP for the first time in November, the access fee is \$1,100.00 plus a 2.99% associated third party fee for processing electronic payments. - (L) If the data broker accesses the DROP for the first time in December, the access fee is \$550.00 plus a 2.99% associated third party fee for processing electronic payments. - (b) A data broker described in subsection (a) must comply with all registration requirements in this Chapter during the registration period following the year it begins operating as a data broker.
+- (D) If the data broker accesses the DROP for the first time in April, the access fee is \$4,950.00 plus a 2.99% associated third party fee for processing electronic payments. - (E) If the data broker accesses the DROP for the first time in May, the access fee is \$4,400.00 plus a 2.99% associated third party fee for processing electronic payments. - (F) If the data broker accesses the DROP for the first time in June, the access fee is \$3,850.00 plus a 2.99% associated third party fee for processing electronic payments. - (G) If the data broker accesses the DROP for the first time in July, the access fee is \$3,300.00 plus a 2.99% associated third party fee for processing electronic payments. - (H) If the data broker accesses the DROP for the first time in August, the access fee is \$2,750.00 plus a 2.99% associated third party fee for processing electronic payments. - (I) If the data broker accesses the DROP for the first time in September, the access fee is \$2,200.00 plus a 2.99% associated third party fees for processing electronic payments. - (J) If the data broker accesses the DROP for the first time in October, the access fee is \$1,650.00 plus a 2.99% associated third party fee for processing electronic payments. - (K) If the data broker accesses the DROP for the first time in November, the access fee is \$1,100.00 plus a 2.99% associated third party fee for processing electronic payments. - (L) If the data broker accesses the DROP for the first time in December, the access fee is \$550.00 plus a 2.99% associated third party fee for processing electronic payments. - (4) Data brokers must pay the access fee in the method provided for in section 7600 subsections (b) and (c). - (b) A data broker described in subsection (a) must comply with all registration requirements in this Chapter during the registration period following the year it begins operating as a data broker.